CONTINUATION – Witchcraft… ON THIS PAGE:

 The Real, New Testament Circumcision

 There exists a New Testament circumcision – but it does not pertain to babies, (not even to Hebrew babies,) and other unbelievers, nor can it be confused with the Biblical water-baptism, which Jesus Himself commanded.
-Real, New Testament circumcision is of the blood-cleansed, born again, human spirit or ‘heart’ – and that relates directly to the new birth of Jesus’ believing disciples.
+New Testament circumcision is of the blood-cleansed, born again, human spirit or ‘heart,’ which relates to the spiritual new birth of Jesus’ believing disciples.
 Even the Biblical baptism of disciples is merely the sign of salvation, and has no saving or regenerative power in itself.
 Yet, a powerful spiritual thing happens during the true water baptism, which Jesus commanded.
-Mystically and completely supernaturally, the Holy Spirit Himself circumcises that believing disciple’s ‘heart,’ or human spirit, completely cutting away the inherited sin-nature from the person’s born again spirit, (Rom.
+Mystically, the Holy Spirit Himself circumcises that believing disciple’s ‘heart,’ or human spirit, completely cutting away the inherited sin-nature from the person’s born again spirit, (Rom.
 5:12; 3:9-20.)

 In Col. 2:11-14, Paul explained the circumcision of the Scripturally born again ‘heart’ as follows, “In Christ you were circumcised with the circumcision made without hands, by putting off the body of the sins... by the circumcision of Christ, buried with Christ in [disciple-immersion] baptism, in which you also were raised with Him [when you came up out of the water] through [personal] faith in the working of God, Who raised Him from the dead.
 And you, being dead in your trespasses and the uncircumcision of your flesh, He has made alive together with Him, having forgiven you all trespasses…”